Medical Policy: 02.02.14

 Carotid IMT is not recommended for routine measurement in clinical practice for risk assessment for first atherosclerotic cardiovascular disease (ASCVD) event.

-In February 2003, SonoCalc® (SonoMetric Health, LLC, Bountiful, UT) was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
+In February 2003, SonoCalc® (SonoSite) was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
 The FDA determined that this software was substantially equivalent to existing image display products for use in the automatic measurement of the IMT of the carotid artery from images obtained from ultrasound systems.
 Subsequently, several other devices have been approved through the 510(k) process.

 Ultrasonographic measurement of carotid artery intima-media thickness (CIMT) as a technique of identifying subclinical atherosclerosis is considered investigational for use in the screening, diagnosis, or management of atherosclerotic disease.

-Based on peer reviewed literature there appears to be no scientific literature that directly and experimentally tests the hypothesis that measurement of CIMT results improved patient outcomes and no specific guidance on how measurements of CIMT should be incorporated into risk assessment and risk management.
-The existing data is insufficient to determine the impact of this technology on net health outcomes.
+Based on peer reviewed medical literature the available studies do not define how the use of CIMT in clinical practice improves outcomes.
+Also, there is no scientific literature that directly tests the hypothesis that measurement of CIMT results in improved patient outcomes and no specific guidance on how measurements of CIMT should be incorporated into risk assessment and risk management.
+The existing evidence is insufficient to determine the impact of this technology on net health outcomes.
 Therefore, carotid intima-media thickness (CIMT) is considered investigational for the use in the screening, diagnosis or management of atherosclerotic disease.

 Procedure Codes and Billing Guidelines: